jrespie/jrespie.github.io/_posts/2020/05/2020-05-20-30-days-of-testabililty-day-12.markdown

 # {{page.title}}
 ## {{page.description}}

-#### Circuit breakers and science experiments
+#### Circuit breakers

 Today's exercise:
 > Decomposability is an important part of testability.
 Complete our circuit breakers testing exercise over on The Club!

-The 'circuit breakers' exercise is to take a piece of software, and see how you might use a circuit breaker to it.
+The 'circuit breakers' exercise is to take a piece of software, and see how you might apply a 'circuit breaker' to it.

-I like to think of a circuit breaker in electronics.
+Circuit breakers are a concept borrowed from electronics.
 If there is a fault detected in a circuit (like an overload), interrupt what the circuit is doing.
+This minimises any damage caused.

 We can do the same thing in software.
-Run a function, but if a fault is detected, do something else.
+Run a function, but if a fault is detected, stop running that function (and do something else).

 This is really useful for testing - it means you can test something in production, and have a failsafe if it goes awry!